 Who Underwrites World Travel Insurance?

-World Travel Insurance offers four different travel insurance plans to travellers.
-You can choose to take out cover for singles or for families.
+World Travel offers four different travel insurance plans to travellers, with options for singles and families.
+They have three international policies and two domestic ones:

 - International One Trip Plan.
-This plan offers unlimited cover for overseas medical and hospital expenses, including emergency medical assistance, ambulance transportation, nursing and surgical costs, and medical evacuation if required.
-Unlimited cover is also available for cancellation fees and lost deposits when unexpected circumstances (such as having to look after a sick relative) force you to cancel your trip.
-The policy offers $15,000 of coverage for lost or stolen luggage, and $1,000 protection for travel delays, as well as protection from expenses relating to hijacking, needing to make alternate travel plans to get to special events on time, travel agents fees, accidental death, legal liability and rental vehicle excess.
+This plan offers unlimited cover for overseas medical and hospital expenses, including emergency medical assistance, ambulance transportation, nursing and surgical costs and medical evacuation if required.
+You can also get unlimited cover of cancellation fees and lost deposits when unexpected circumstances force you to cancel your trip.
+The International One Trip Plan comes with $15,000 of coverage for lost or stolen luggage, and $1,000 protection for travel delays, as well as protection from expenses relating to hijacking, needing to make alternate travel plans to get to special events on time, accidental death, legal liability and rental vehicle excess.